• Hello

 StartCoroutine(Fade());

-Classes and its members can also be manually excluded using the DoNotRenameAttribute.
+Classes and their members can also be manually excluded using the DoNotRenameAttribute.

 Figure 4 - Manage the obfuscation of classes and members called via Reflection.